azazellochg/em_health/docs/getting_started.rst

 .. note:: We are exporting data sequentially.
 It appears that Health Monitor can lose data if several export commands are run in parallel.

 2. Open `export_hm_data.cmd` and change **OUTDIR** value to a full path pointing to a shared location, available from Linux PC.
 Make sure the file name terminates with \*_data.xml
 3. [Windows] Create a new task in Task Scheduler to trigger the generated script every hour indefinitely.
 The script will keep overwriting the output xml file.
-See `help page <task.html>`_ for details
+See `advanced setup <advanced_setup.html>`_ for details

 .. note:: The task will run only when a user is logged on.
 This is because in Windows the network drives are mounted on a per-user basis.